 Release the guilt and empower your mind.

-When I started my post-pregnancy weight loss journey, there were a lot of thoughts that I needed to change.
-In particular, one of those changes was my view of “treats”.
+When I started my self-love journey, there were a lot of thoughts that I needed to change.
+In particular, one of those changes was my view of food in particular “treats”.
 By treats I mean, sweets of all kinds.
-Chocolate, cake, pie, cheesecake…pretty much anything that is a calorie explosion ready to happen.
+Chocolate, cake, pie, cheesecake…pretty much anything that was sweet and delicious that I “wasn’t” suppose to want.

 From a very young age, I believed that I was bad for wanting a treat.
-I know it may sound strange to connect being bad with a treat but these are the thoughts that often make weight loss or change so challenging.
-I was a very overweight child and my parents made it very clear that I shouldn’t eat the same things as my not overweight older brother.
+I know it may sound strange to connect being bad with a treat but these are the thoughts that often make loving yourself so challenging.
+I was considered a big child and my parents made it very clear that I shouldn’t eat the same things as my not overweight older brother.
 This is absolutely at no fault to them.
 In their way, they were doing what they thought was best for me.

 However, my parents didn’t realize that this approach was cultivating my relationship with food.
 Eating treats became a guilty pleasure for me.
 Truth be told, it became a “f**k you” approach that I had no idea I was doing.
 When my parents denied me access to a certain food or told me I could only have a limited amount, I would find a way to eat it and then some.

 It wasn’t until a couple of years ago that I finally realized what I was doing.
 I finally truly understood how my childhood had impacted my view of food.
 There was actually a specific moment while I was chatting with a friend, when this realization dawned on me.
-It took my entire childhood and 20’s to realize how I had been sabotaging myself.
+It took my entire childhood and 20’s to realize that I was using food as a means to protect myself and gain freedom.
 What was wilder to me, was that it had actually taken me that long to take a step back and see what I had been doing.
-At that moment, I made an aware decision to change the way I viewed food.
+At that moment, I made an aware decision to change the way I viewed my relationship with food.

-Instead of eliminating treats from my diet (as I had tried in my past), I decided that I needed to reframe my thoughts and change my perspective.
+This time around, I wasn’t going to eliminate a food that I loved from my regular eating (as I had tried in my past).
+I decided that I needed to reframe my thoughts and change my perspective.
 As a counselor, I had learned about this idea and decided to dive in deeper.
-Psychology today has many posts dedicated to reframing the mind.
-This one in particular struck a chord with me since my weightloss and self-acceptance began the moment I decided to see myself differently.

 So how does the reframing begin?